CSBP-CPSE/OpenTabulate/README.md

-# OpenBusinessRegister
+# OpenBusinessRepository
-A register of businesses from open data sources.
+The OpenBusinessRepository (OBuissR) is a listing of businesses records from open data sources.
 It includes only data or information that was already available to the public on the Internet.